Affidavit of Thomas Ewing Bulleit, Jr. August 22, 2011

 My mother died on March 3, 2009, the same day that Tom’s mother-in-law died.
 Tom and Betsy had a medical professional call me up and tell me that Stephanie was lying about dying after I had spoken with her doctors and hospice.
 Tom and Betsy are horrible people and parents.
-People have recently called them “odd” or “bizarre”, but let’s get to the point: they are abusive.
-Tom beat my mother during their marriage.
+I witnessed the aftermath of Tom beatings of my mother (Stephanie Bulleit) during their marriage.

 Tom owes a debt to Stephanie Bulleit and me for his success in his career.
 Stephanie helped get him through school intellectually and financially.
 She helped him start his own law firm.
-Tom used the money from my mother’s IUD class action settlement suit to start his firm in Lexington Kentucky (I was told this by both of my parents).
-My mother was genius material, yet with only a high school degree Tom Bulleit acted as if he was a self made man.
+Tom used the money from my mother’s IUD class action settlement suit to start his firm in Lexington Kentucky (I was told this by both of my parents, Tom and Stephanie).
+Tom Bulleit acted as if he was a self made man.
 He was not.
 Soon after my parents divorced, Tom’s career in law ended.